40min/flocus/architecture/app/data/ARCH-data-user-daily-stats-v1.md

 The model includes a unique compound index on `(user_id, date)` to ensure that there is only one statistics document per user per day.
 The `date` field will store the beginning of the day in UTC.

 ## Evolution
-### Planned
+### Historical
-- v1: Initial planned design for daily time and Pomodoro tracking.
+- v1: Initial design for daily time and Pomodoro tracking.